dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 - No. While data that is sent over POST may be more protected, the information could easily be intercepted by a third party or middleman, and Google has complete access to the data inside a Google Spreadsheet.
 Email is also not a very secure communication medium by default.
 We would recommend you invest in a secure platform and server for storing your data if this is a requirement.

+8. _What if my data is sent or stored in the wrong order?_

+- If your data is in the wrong order, it is recommended to verify that you are loading the clientside JS correctly.
+The most effective way to do this is to place a `debugger` call inside the `handleFormSubmit()` function, and, if it hits the debugger and opens the respective Dev Tools for the broswer/environment, then the clientside JS is being loaded correctly.
+If the debugger isn't hit, then the JS is **not** either not loaded or not targeting your form, defaulting the data to a plain object which will have its own alphabetic ordering instead.

 ## Background Reading